christopher-caldwell/dedupe-data-loader/README.md

 This means that if you add an ID and request 1,2,3,4,5,6, your fetcher will only be given `[6]` to lighten the load on your data store.
 This is done to reduce the potential strain on the fetcher, as the request would have been passed 6 IDs rather than 1.

 If this is not for you, you can easily roll your own with the `cachingStrategy` argument.

+## Cons of Usage

+For the first version, a drawback is that your items need to have IDs, in the form of `id`.
+Your items need to have the property `id` on them for caching.

+This is annoying, and will be worked on in the future.

 ## Loading Data